Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Our verdict

-Consider Wealthfront if you want your portfolio managed for you by a well-equipped algorithm.
+Consider Wealthfront if you want a reputable robo-advisor with individual stock trading capabilities.
 Wealthfront offers automated rebalancing, tax-loss harvesting, a sweeping selection of accounts, tiered perks for larger portfolios and a well-reviewed mobile app.
-Human advisers are on staff and are available for account support.
+It also offers individual stock trading with fractional shares for as little as $1, no commissions and no account fees.
 Look elsewhere if you don't want to pay a $500 minimum deposit requirement and 0.25% management fee.
-It also won't likely appeal to active traders since it does the buying and selling for you.
-And for those who prefer the human touch, its advisers are only available by phone and don't manage portfolios.

 Pros